Canoe slalom: Courses

 Slalom courses are usually on Class II - IV whitewater.
 Some courses are technical, containing many rocks.
 Others are on stretches containing fewer rocks and larger waves and holes.

 Kayak cross

-Kayak cross, previously known as extreme slalom, is a discipline in which four kayaks race each other on a single course, similarly to BMX racing, ski cross and snowboard cross.
+Kayak cross, previously known as extreme slalom, is a discipline in which four kayaks race each other on a single course, similarly to BMX racing, skate cross, four-cross, ski cross and snowboard cross.
 The competitors drop into the water from a starting ramp, must pass through gates, and must perform a kayak roll during the run.
 Contact with other boats is permitted, but competitors may be disqualified for dangerous paddling.
 Faults may be assessed for rule violations (such as not properly navigating a gate).
 Competitors with zero faults are ranked by order of finish and ahead of any competitors with one or more faults; if two or more competitors have faults, they are ranked by number of faults and then by the distance traveled without a fault.